wp-plugins/new-simple-gallery/readme.txt

 Javascript added using enqueue script.
 From this version we are using existing wordpress jQuery.
 Slight change in the short code, Please find the new short code for your gallery.

+= 6.1 =

+**Please backup your XML file before you update the plugin.
+1. Tested up to 3.8
+2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (new-simple-gallery.po) available in the languages folder.
+Translators Welcome.

+== Changelog ==

+= 1.0 =

+First version

+= 2.0 =

+Tested upto wp 3.2

+= 3.0 =

+Tested upto wp 3.3.1

+= 4.0 =

+Tested upto wp 3.4.1

+= 5.0 =

+New demo link, www.gopiplus.com

+= 6.0 =

+**Please backup your XML file before you update the plugin.
+Tested upto wp 3.6
+Avoid registering the alternate jQuery.
+Javascript added using enqueue script.
+From this version we are using existing wordpress jQuery.
+Slight change in the short code, Please find the new short code for your gallery.

+= 6.1 =

+**Please backup your XML file before you update the plugin.
+1. Tested up to 3.8
+2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (new-simple-gallery.po) available in the languages folder.
+Translators Welcome.